team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/capsicum.md

 - Fungal diseases can be a challenge.
 Ensure good air circulation and avoid overwatering.

 ### Low country dry zone (Difficulty: 4/10)
-**Explanation:** The dry zone's hot, sunny climate is well-suited to banana peppers.
+**Explanation:** The dry zone's hot, sunny climate is well-suited to capsicum.

 **Challenges/Adaptations:**
 - Drought stress can be an issue.
 Ensure consistent watering.